McAuliffe International School provides a rigorous, high-performing learning environment for all students.

 At MIS, “zeros” and missing assignments are not be permitted.
 The consequence for not doing your work is doing the work.
 In order to hold students accountable to this standard, MIS implements a Refocus Program.
 If a student does not do his or her work, the student will be required to stay after school to complete all missing assignments from 4:05 p.m. to 4:50 p.m.

 The students at McAuliffe International School play a central role in maintaining a culture of high expectations and excellence.
 Student leadership groups are counted on to serve as mentors to new or struggling students, act as mediators to help resolve minor conflicts and disputes within the student body and lead new student orientation and train incoming sixth graders on the “MIS Way”.

 In order to prevent distractions and maintain a professional learning environment, appropriate attire and dress are required of all students and staff at MIS.
 The dress code for all staff is at a minimum business casual.
-Students wear school-issued shirts along with khaki pants, shorts, dresses or skirts.
+Students wear school-issued shirts along with black, grey, or khaki pants, shorts, dresses or skirts.

 During our first two years of operation, McAuliffe International School shared a school building with Swigert Elementary in the Stapleton neighborhood.
 In 2014, we moved to the historic Smiley campus located in Park Hill at 2540 Holly St., Denver 80207.